Frequently Asked Questions

 Lastly, these three interventions provide more benefit and require fewer resources than almost any alternatives since they are youth driven, scattered site, and leverage existing community structures.

-Why family reconnection, short-term host homes, and rapid rehousing?
+Why family and kinship strengthening, short-term host homes, and rapid rehousing?

 After two years of research, numerous interviews with service providers, site visits nationally and internationally, and many conversations with leading researchers on homelessness, we found that these three solutions have the most initial evidence for success.
 They are also scalable, youth centered, and not paternalistic.